 Effective learning requires communication between faculty, administration, and students.
-CSU Pueblo School of Nursing utilizes several tools to facilitate the communication process.
+Bias-free language that addresses all people inclusively and respectfully should be used in all verbal and written communication.
+Bias-free language guidelines can be found at https://apastyle.apa.org/style-grammar-guidelines/bias-free-language.
+CSU Pueblo College of Nursing utilizes several tools to facilitate the communication process.
 Information will be disseminated verbally, electronically using university email accounts, and/or through Blackboard posting.
 All email communication should be sent via the university email system and the subject line should include a course number or it could be deleted without response.
 Provide enough background information in the email to ensure accurate and timely responses.
 Students must check their school email daily during the week for campus and class announcements.
 To ensure timely receipt of important correspondence, students ensure there is space in their inboxes.
 Students should allow up to 48 hours (two weekdays) and up to 72 hours on the weekend (Friday evening to Monday morning) for faculty, administration and students responding to email communication during the academic semester.
 Students can expect a response during the summer from the faculty who are teaching during that session.
 Students are responsible to review each course syllabi for any additional communication methods and timeframe responses.
 Students are not permitted to share passwords for email accounts.
 The clinical communication expectations can be found in the clinical portion of this handbook.